JamesTheBard/mos6502/README.md

 ### Undocumented

+All of the undocumented/illegal opcodes have been implemented _except_ for the unstable ones (`LXA`, `SHA`, `SHX`, `SHY`, `TAS`).
+These will likely stay unimplented due to the complexity of even trying to simulated some of the potential issues they cause.
+Testing for undocumented/illegal opcodes will have to wait until I have the ability to either find a very accurate emulator to test my results against or building an actual MOS6502 testbed.

 | Done | Tests | Instruction | # of Opcodes | Comment |
 |:-:|:-:|:-:|:-:|:--|
 | :heavy_check_mark: | | `ANC` | 7 | Completed |